10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 8 | Don’t create a username named admin or use a password generator

-Please, by all means, don’t create your administrator username the default one to WordPress.
+Please, by all means, don’t create your administrator username as the default one for WordPress.

 A username named ‘admin’ is common for WordPress since it is a default one.